-The Digilert200 will not detect neutron, microwave, RF (radio frequency), laser, infrared, or ultraviolet radiation.
-All of the instruments are most accurate for Cesium 137 and isotopes of similar energies.
-Some isotopes detected relatively well by most Geiger counters are Cobalt 60, Technicium 99M, Phosphorous 32, Strontium 90, and many forms of Radium, Plutonium, Uranium, and Thorium.
+The SEI Inspector EXP will not detect neutron, microwave, RF (radio frequency), laser, infrared, or ultraviolet radiation.
+All of our instruments are most accurate for Cesium-137 and isotopes of similar energies.
+Some isotopes detected relatively well by most Geiger counters are Cobalt-60, Technicium-99M, Phosphorous-32, Strontium-90, and many forms of Radium, Plutonium, Uranium, and Thorium.